-DISABILITY GRIEVANCE PROCEDURES
+DISCRIMINATION GRIEVANCE PROCEDURES

-A student initiates the Disability Grievance Procedure by contacting the Section 504/ADA Coordinator.
-The Section 504/ADA Coordinator will explain the complaint procedures and assist the student in filing a complaint.
+A student initiates the Discrimination Grievance Procedure by contacting the Section 504/ADA Coordinator for disability-related complaints, or the Campus President for all other complaints alleging discrimination carried out by employees, other students, or third parties.
+The Section 504/ADA Coordinator and Campus President can be reached at the campus contact information located in this catalog.
+A student's participation in any informal resolution procedures is voluntary and he/she may pursue this formal grievance procedure at any time.
+The Section 504/ADA Coordinator or Campus President or his/her designee will explain the complaint procedures and assist the student in filing a complaint.
 The complaint need only be a written letter containing allegations that specifically identify the discriminatory conduct, the person(s) who did it, and all witnesses the student believes can support the allegations.
 A complaint should be made as soon as the student believes he/she has been discriminated against, but no later than within 180 days of the date that the alleged discrimination occurred, or the date on which the student could reasonably have learned of the discrimination.

-When a complaint is filed, the Section 504/ADA Coordinator begins an investigation within 14 days.
+When a complaint is filed, the Section 504/ADA Coordinator or Campus President or his/her designee begins an investigation within 14 days.
 The student, the accused, and any witnesses they identify are interviewed.
 Any relevant documents identified by these persons are reviewed.
-Within 45 days of the complaint, the Section 504/ADA Coordinator informs the student and accused in writing of sufficient or insufficient evidence to confirm the student's allegations, states the key facts, reasons why that conclusion was reached, and outlines any proposed resolution or corrective action if applicable.
+Within 45 days of the complaint, the Section 504/ADA Coordinator or Campus President or his/her designee will inform the student and accused in writing of sufficient or insufficient evidence to confirm the student's allegations, state the key facts, reasons why that conclusion was reached, and outline any proposed resolution or corrective action if applicable, subject to any applicable privacy constraints.
 The student is also notified of the right to appeal the investigation conclusion.
-An appeal must be made in writing to the CCi Director of Academic Services, who may be reached at the Student Help Line number or email address below within 15 days of receiving notice about the investigation conclusion.
-Within 15 days of receiving the appeal, the CCi Director of Academic Services reviews the matter and provides a decision in writing.
+An appeal must be made in writing to the Zenith Director of Academic Services, who may be reached at the Student Help Line number or email address below within 15 days of receiving notice about the investigation conclusion.
+Within 15 days of receiving the appeal, the Zenith Director of Academic Services will review the matter and provide a decision in writing.

 Complaints are investigated in a manner that protects the privacy and confidentiality of the parties to the extent possible.
-No employee or agent of the school may intimidate, threaten, coerce or otherwise discriminate or retaliate against any individual because he or she has filed a complaint or participated in the complaint resolution process.
+No employee or agent of the School may intimidate, threaten, coerce or otherwise discriminate or retaliate against any individual because he or she has filed a complaint or participated in the complaint resolution process.
 If a student believes any such retaliation has occurred, a complaint of retaliation should be filed according to the procedure described above.
+Everest makes every effort to prevent recurrence of any finding of discrimination and corrects any discriminatory effects on the grievant and others, if appropriate.

-If the 504/ADA Coordinator is the subject of the grievance, the student should contact the Student Help Line at (800) 874-0255 or via email at StudentServices@cci.edu.
-The Student Helpline in consultation with the appropriate Academic Services team member(s) will provide guidance to the student for initiating and submitting their grievance in writing to StudentServices@cci.edu.
+If the 504/ADA Coordinator or Campus President is the subject of the grievance, the student should contact the Student Services Manager at the Student Help Line at (800) 874-0255 or via email at StudentServices@zenith.org.
+The Student Helpline in consultation with the appropriate Academic Services team member(s) will provide guidance to the student for initiating and submitting their grievance in writing to StudentServices@zenith.org.

-CODE OF STUDENT CONDUCT
+STUDENT CODE OF CONDUCT